wechuli/azure-ml/big-data-ml-solutions/notes.md

 You can manage resources using Projects in Azure Machine Learning Studio where all assets (experiments,datasets,notebooks etc) can be stored.

 ## Cortana Intelligent Gallery

+## Azure ML Major Components

+- **Projects** - Collections of experiments, datasets, notebooks and other resources representing a single project
+- **Experiemnts** - Experiments that you have created and run or saved as drafts
+- **Web Services** - Web services that you have deployed from your experiments
+- **Notebooks** - Jupyter notebooks that you have created
+- **Datasets** - Datasets that you have uploaded into Studio
+- **Trained Models** - Models that you have trained in experiemnts and saved in Studio
+- **Settings** - A collection of settings that you can use to configure your account and resources.

+An experiment consists of datasets that provide data to analytical modules, which you connect together to sonctruct a predictive analysis model.

+A module is an algorithm that you can perform on your data.
+Machine Learning Studio has a number of modules ranging from data ingree functions to training, scoring and validation processes.
+A module may have a set of parameters that you can use to configure the module's internal algorithms.